sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-navigation.md

 ### Folders

 By default *Inventory Folders* are displayed per scheduling object type.
 Users can create their own folders at any depth of hierarchy.
-The same *User Folder* name can occur any times in different folder hierarchy levels.
+The same *User Folder* name can occur any number of times in different folder hierarchy levels.

 The folder hierarchy knows the following folder types: